TMJ stands for Temporomandibular joint disorder – a condition, associated with jaw pain, that could effect up to 1 in 4 people in the UK.

 Common symptoms include earaches without infection, headaches, tenderness of the muscles around the ear, neck, jaw, face and shoulders, teeth grinding and difficulty swallowing.

-Treatment of this muscle requires your therapist to work inside your mouth – one of the few occasions where a massage therapist or osteopath is required to put on surgical gloves.
+Treatment of this muscle may require your therapist to work inside your mouth – one of the few occasions where a massage therapist or osteopath is required to put on surgical gloves.
 This aspect of the treatment can be a little bit uncomfortable but is brief and usually very effective where the jaw is tense and the teeth gritted.
 Other aspects of your treatment are more relaxing and include gentle work around the scalp and neck – focused work that can be profoundly relaxing.

-Lisa Curme -Sports Massage, Myofascial Release
+Lisa Curme – Myofascial Release

-Mark Alexander – Sports Massage, Myofascial Release
+Mark Alexander – Myofascial Release

-Steve Mason – Sports Massage, Myofascial Release
+Steve Mason – Myofascial Release

-Sarah Kirby – Sports Massage, Myofascial Release
+Sarah Kirby – Myofascial Release

-Charlotte Softly – Sports Massage, Myofascial Release
+Charlotte Softly – Myofascial Release

 James Adatia – Osteopathy